 The Simulation Mapper Class maps the Features in the FeatureFile to arguments required as simulation inputs in the OpenStudio workflow files (OSW).

 Recall that a Feature refers to a single object in a district energy analysis, such as a building, district system, or transformer.
 The FeatureFile includes all data for all Features and could be written by a third party application or user interface; for our example we use the GeoJSON format.
 The input GeoJSON file must be valid and must meet the additional requirements for data supported or required by the appropriate URBANopt GeoJSON Gem sub-schema.
-In version 0.1.0, the Simulation Mapper only supports mapping the Building feature_type and has the capability to support mapping the following building types from the building_properties schema in the GeoJSON Gem:
+The Simulation Mapper only supports mapping the Building feature_type and has the capability to support mapping the following building types from the building_properties schema in the GeoJSON Gem:

 - Outpatient health care

 - Inpatient health care